 - How do you feel about paying 60 to 100€ for a pair of leggings, yet knowing your independent teacher gets paid 6€ for a class by USC?

 - In many cases individual teachers are happy to find solutions with students if money becomes an accessibility problem.
-Currently my classes are all donation based, anyone wanting yoga has access!

 - Know that teachers are uniting, not only complaining.
 We are actively in collaboration with each other and wish to offer you a healthier, more sustainable alternative to USC.
 But this will take time and won't happen overnight.
 Until then you can still choose what your euros support.